ehrhardtkm/pyHRMC/docs/user_guide/getting_started/runfile_setup.md

 - **q_temp:**  quench rate for energy constraint (rate of decreasing temperature).
 If a value of q_temp < 1 is used, this value will gradually decrease over the course of the simulation.
 - **init_temp:** initial temperature, which is used to calculate the Boltzmann-type probability of accepting an energetically unfavorable step.
 The program will not quench the temperature below 100 K, so an `init_temp` below this value will remain unchanged regardless of the `q_temp`.
 For details, see [Background and Theory](https://ehrhardtkm.github.io/pyHRMC/background_theory/)
 - **dump_freq:** the frequency at which to update the [pdf.txt and pdfs.png files](https://ehrhardtkm.github.io/pyHRMC/user_guide/getting_started/outputs), as well as output the [maximum atomic uncertainty](https://ehrhardtkm.github.io/pyHRMC/user_guide/getting_started/lammps_input) as computed by LAMMPS from a FLARE potential.
 Defaults to every 5000 HRMC iterations
+- **lmp_exec:** the filepath for the serial build LAMMPS binary executable to use for the calculation

 The choice of `sigma`, `init_temp`, and their corresponding quenching rates `q_scatter` and `q_temp` is highly important to allow the simulation to properly converge.
 Many examples of simulations and their parameters used can be found in the literature, some of which have been listed in the [references section](https://ehrhardtkm.github.io/pyHRMC/background_theory/).